 Boulder defendant sentenced to probation for stabbing man with a fork

 Jul.
-15—The man accused of stabbing another man multiple times in the face and head with a fork was sentenced Friday to probation as part of a plea agreement.
+16—The man accused of stabbing another man multiple times in the face and head with a fork was sentenced Friday to probation as part of a plea agreement.

 Matthew Stanley Bukatko, 35, pleaded guilty in May to one count of felony menacing, with prosecutors dismissing the original charges of first-degree assault with a deadly weapon causing serious bodily injury and second-degree assault.